Bergen to Oslo: Norway’s Most Spectacular Train Ride

 In summer or winter, the landscape unraveling outside of your window has the potential to keep your forehead stuck to the glass for the whole trip.
 There is no boring moment as the view keeps changing.
 Lakes and mountains alternate and give space to wide plains, rivers, and forests.

-Lush green in spring and summer, reddish-brown in autumn, and bright white in winter, the landscape is worth the seven hours sitting.
+Lush green in spring and summer, reddish-brown in autumn, and bright white in winter, the landscape is worth the seven hours of sitting.
 And even the highest price you could potentially pay for the ticket.

 Norwegian landscape